The new "Combat"? announce reality show with Zumba and Elías Montalvo that will be the EEG competition

 Among the new participants confirmed for the program are Alejandro Benites ‘Zumba’, Alejandro Pino ‘El Chocolatito’, Elías Montalvo and Duilio Vallebuona.
 Hours later, the presence of Chris Soifer, the sister of singer Michelle Soifer, was also announced.

-In the video promoting “Esto es bacán” it was possible to see how a mysterious person gives a box to Duilio and Alejandro Pino, who upon opening it discover the blue shirt they will wear and which has the program’s logo.
+In the video promoting “Esto es bacán” it was possible to see how a mysterious person hands Duilio and Alejandro Pino a box, who upon opening it discover the blue shirt they will wear and which has the program’s logo.
 Likewise, some scenes of the competition circuits that existed in the programs were shown.

 Although some of the members have been named, it is not yet known who will be the driver of the space.
 However, the ex-host of “Combate” Gian Piero Díaz is part of the Willax channel and could be the one in charge.